-A Rare Opportunity: Jasper National Park is the first park in Canada's National Park system to embark on a two-year trial to allow members of HPAC the opportunity to hang glide and paraglide within the Park boundaries.
-The trial begins May 9, 2015.
-This is a unique opportunity which has come about after HPAC's 9 years of working in collaboration with Parks Canada.
+A Rare Opportunity: Jasper National Park is the first park in Canada's National Park system to allow members of HPAC the opportunity to hang glide and paraglide within the Park boundaries.
+This is a unique opportunity which has come about after HPAC's many years of working in collaboration with Parks Canada

 For this opportunity to continue and to increase the possibility for other parks to be opened in future, all pilots are asked to strictly adhere to the guidelines.
 In case of specific questions not covered in these guidelines, please see contact below.